1Shubham7/portfolio-me/content/experience/hooman.md

 ## Learnings

-- Learned how to work in a remote startup.
+- Learned how to work in a remote start-up.
 - How to work under a team of developers with different tech stack.
 - Improved my understanding of Hugo and static site generation.
 - Learned how to understand and work with complex codebases.